openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_cam.rst

 - cam_clk_i

-External device derives the clock pins. clk_i is used to synchronize Camera with the exteral device.
+External device derives the clock pins. cam_clk_i is used to synchronize Camera with the exteral device.

 Camera frame interface
 ^^^^^^^^^^^^^^^^^^^^^^